chingor13/simple_kafka_consumer/README.md

 # SimpleKafkaConsumer

-TODO: Write a gem description
+Write Kafka consumers in a model with retry

 ## Installation